 Finally, you need to analyze the risk a potential data breach by multiplying the likelihood of a data breach by the potential financial impact on the organization.
-The allows you to set the risk tolerances necessary for creating policies and mitigating risks.
+This allows you to set the risk tolerances necessary for creating policies and mitigating risks.

 Step 2: Update Policies at Least Annually

-To mature compliance program, you need documentation of the processes and procedures.
+To mature the compliance program, you need documentation of the processes and procedures.
 Creating policies provides auditors the information they need to understand your internal control processes and align them with cybersecurity regulations.
 As your data needs change, you need to ensure that your policies reflect those changes.

 Step 3: Continuously Monitor to Monitor Accountability